dsmsuite/dsmsuite.github.io/about.md

 * Added command line code analyzers for C++, Java, UML and Visual Studio.

 I also did some cleanup of the code and used JetBrains Resharper to inspect and fix coding issues.

+# Source Code

+See [github](https://github.com/dsmsuite) for the source code of the DSM tool suite.

 # Contribute